By: Author Amanda OBrien

 The stunning black Siberian cat Alexei, CCO of the Discerning Cat

-There are three major types of Siberian cat colors.
-The first, and most common, is tabby.
-The second is full color or Selfs .
-The third is the Neva Masquarade Siberian cats or Color pointed.
-This is both a pattern type and a color type.
+There are three broad categories of Siberian color and pattern.
+The first and most common is tabby.
+The second is full color, or “selfs.”
+The third is the Neva Masquerade — the color-pointed variety.

 Tabby Siberian Cat